Consensus appears far off as Nicaragua bishops hold crisis talks - Journal du Cameroun

 Many activists are demanding an early presidential election — now set for late 2021 — in a bid to oust Ortega, who is serving his third consecutive term.
 The president has said he has no intention of leaving office.

-In Friday’s morning talks, Nicaragua’s Center for Human Rights (CENIDH) raised the death toll from the months of unrest to 165.
+As Nicaragua waited for talks to resume, the country’s Center for Human Rights (CENIDH) raised the death toll from the months of unrest to 170.

 “We are experiencing a wave of violence the government unleashed,” Carlos Tunnermann, a civil alliance representative, said at the roundtable.